laichunguang1/drugcell_related/code/Inspect_data_of_DrugCell.md

 # 4. Check number of cell lines with specific gene mutation

-## 4.1 BRAF mutations, but 175 doesn't match with figure 3A's n=229
+## 4.1 BRAF mutations, but 175 doesn't match with figure 3A's n=229, but row 329, gene named CACNA1B have the same number

 ```r